lean-mind/introduction-to-github-copilot/artifact-v2-with-naming/README.md

 >Note: DONT OPEN THE TEST FILE.
 JUST RUN THE TESTS.

-3. ¿Does the test pass?
+3. Does the test pass?
     - Yes: Nice!
     - No: Upss!
 Something is weird.